raniprati/algosml/README.md

-# algosml
-ML algos implemented using sklearn
+# ML algos implemented using sklearn and pandas

 Python Code file to run: create_model.py